Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Native Americans

-Arrival of White Settlers and Shifting Landscapes
+Arrival of Settlers & Changing Landscapes

 Protection of Joshua Tree

-In a historic turn of events on August 10, 1936, advocates, led by Minerva Hoyt, successfully lobbied for the protection of Joshua Tree.
-President Franklin D. Roosevelt utilized the 1906 Antiquities Act to establish Joshua Tree National Monument, marking a crucial step in preserving the area's cultural and natural heritage.
-When the U.S. Congress passed the California Desert Protection Act, Joshua Tree was then redesignated as a national park in 1994.
+On August 10, 1936, conservation advocates led by Minerva Hoyt successfully pushed for federal protection of the area.
+President Franklin D. Roosevelt used the 1906 Antiquities Act to designate Joshua Tree as a national monument, marking a critical step in preserving both its cultural and natural heritage.

 In Joshua Tree National Park, two deserts meet: the Mojave Desert and the Colorado Desert.